+Figure III.3

-When considering the presence of debris and microplastics in a part of the global ocean, in this case in the Arctic Ocean, there is a need to consider the transfer of marine plastic pollution into the relevant part of the ocean through the regional circulation pathway.
+When considering the presence of debris and microplastics in a part of the global ocean, in this case in the Arctic Ocean, there is a need to consider their transfer into the area considered through the regional circulation pathway.

 The understanding of the input through these pathways is crucial in gauging the relative importance of local sea-based or coastal sources versus remote sources within the Arctic watershed or from other parts of the ocean.

 Riverine transport

-The Arctic watershed is vast and extends well beyond any of the boundaries that are used to define the Arctic region.
-The largest rivers in the Artic watershed are the Yenisey, Lena, Ob’, Mackenzie, Yukon, Kolyma, Nelson, Indigirka, Pechora and Dvina (AMAP, 1998).
-In terms of freshwater discharge the Yenisey has the largest discharge with 673 km3/year followed closely by the Lena with 581 km3/year.
-TheOb’ has the largest population in its watershed, with over 28 million people living in it, which is more than three times the population of the second most populated watershed, the Yenisey with 8 million people and more than 25 times the population within the Lena watershed (Shiklomanov et al., 2018).
-Siberian rivers discharging into the Kara, Laptev, and East Siberian Seas have a huge combined drainage area of 9 million km2 extending far to the south (Shiklomanov and Skakalsky, 1994) and encompassing many industrial and agricultural regions.
+The Arctic watershed is vast and extends well beyond any of the boundaries traditionally used to define the Arctic region.
+The ten largest rivers in the Artic watershed are the Yenisey, Lena, Ob’, Mackenzie, Yukon, Kolyma, Nelson, Indigirka, Pechora and Dvina (AMAP, 1998).
+In terms of freshwater discharge, the Yenisey has the largest discharge with 673 km3/year, followed closely by the Lena with 581 km3/year.
+The watershed of the Ob’ encompasses the largest population of the ten rivers, with over 28 million people living in it, which is more than three times the population of the second most populated watershed, the Yenisey (8 million people) and more than 25 times the population within the Lena watershed (Shiklomanov et al., 2018).
+Siberian rivers discharging into the Kara, Laptev and East Siberian Seas have a huge combined drainage area of 9 million km2 extending far south (Shiklomanov and Skakalsky, 1994) and encompassing many industrial and agricultural regions.

-Massive river discharges make terrestrial influences particularly strong in the Arctic Ocean as whilewwhile it holds less than 1% of the global ocean volume it receives more than 10% of the global river discharge (Holmes et al., 2011).
+Massive river discharges make terrestrial influences particularly strong in the Arctic Ocean.
+While it holds less than 1% of the global ocean volume, the Arctic Ocean receives more than 10% of the global river discharge (Holmes et al., 2011).
 Waters of riverine origin can be traced throughout the Arctic Basin due to large outflows and the extensive ice cover, which minimizes mixing.
-Arctic rivers have an extreme seasonal pattern with a sudden flow peak during spring thaw, decreasinging over summer, and reaching minimum values just before spring thaw again.
-This seasonal pattern affects the transfer of any suspended or floating materials as well as litter and microplastic particles, which would peak also during thaw.
-The transfer of floating debris would certainly be hampered during winter when the river surface is frozen.
+Arctic rivers have an extreme seasonal pattern with a sudden flow peak during spring thaw, decrease over summer, and minimum flow values just before spring thaw again.
+This seasonal pattern affects the transfer of any suspended or floating materials, as well as litter, which would peak also during thaw.
+The transfer of floating litter would normally be hampered during winter when the river surface is frozen.